OFFICE OF RESEARCH

 The Thesaurus Linguae Graecae (TLG)® is a research project that was established at UCI in 1972, thanks to a gift by UCI alumna Marianne McDonald.
 Its goals are to create a comprehensive digital library of Greek literature from antiquity to the present era; to conduct literary research using collected texts; and to apply technological innovation in these endeavors.
-The TLG® corpus currently contains more than 105 million words of Greek text from Homer (8 c.
-B.C) to the fall of Byzantium in A.D.
+The TLG® corpus currently contains more than 99 million words of Greek text and essentially all extant texts from Homer to the fall of Byzantium in A.D.
 1453.
 Work is underway to include later periods of Greek literature.

 TLG® research activities combine the traditional concerns and methodologies of philological and literary study with the most advanced features of computer technology.
 Included among current research foci are the identification of ancient Greek literary and documentary materials from various literary-historical periods; the conversion of these materials into digital form using modern methods of text encoding; the enhancement of automated text-correction routines; and the formulation of criteria for the lexical analysis and categorization of the texts in the corpus.
-The full corpus is available to more than 2,000 subscribing institutions and thousands of individuals in 58 countries worldwide.
+The project also has established procedures to facilitate international access to its textual, bibliographical, and lexical resources online at http://www.tlg.uci.edu/.